 Every morning, all the children have a structured phonics and handwriting lesson.
 Children are grouped according to their abilities in phonics and assessed every six weeks.
 We teach the children to write using a joined-up script from reception.

 Children take home reading books every day from our school’s reading scheme, which is based on the very popular scheme Oxford Reading Tree.
 The class teacher will listen to your child read regularly.
-Your child will also choose their own books from our school library and in additional to the formal library lessons at school, your child will be encouraged to visit the library during the school day to change their own books.
+Your child will also choose their own books from our school library and in addition to the formal library lessons at school, your child will be encouraged to visit the library during the school day to change their own books.

 Our whole primary school is involved in the successful Power of Reading project, designed to encourage children to read for pleasure.
 The project has been going for over 10 years and results have shown so many positive effects on both teachers and children, such as improving attitudes to reading, engaging reluctant readers and drastically improving all literacy skills, including speaking and writing.